redpen-cc/redpen-doc/source/format.rst

 Bulleted Lists
 ^^^^^^^^^^^^^^^

-To make a bullted list, start a line with a "asterrisks".
-The number of asterrisks represents the indents of the list.
+To enter a bulleted list, start a line with an asterisk.
+The number of asterisks denotes the indent level of the list.

 .. code-block:: none